The Inspire Team

 Speech-Language Pathologist

-Carley is a Speech-Language Pathologist from Dothan, Alabama.
-She attended Auburn University, receiving a Bachelor of Arts in Communication Disorders in 2020 and a Master of Science in Speech-Language Pathology in 2022.
-Carley’s clinical interests include early language development, speech sound disorders, reading comprehension, and pediatric feeding disorders, and myofunctional disorders.
+Carley is a Speech-Language Pathologist originally from Dothan, Alabama.
+She earned her Bachelor of Arts in Communication Disorders from Auburn University in 2020 and went on to complete her Master of Science in Speech-Language Pathology from Auburn University in 2022.

 McKenna Snow